deltaryz/blog/posts/2024-01-28 The Best Raspberry Pi USB Serial Gadget Guide.md

 We are going to mount the second partition ("`root`") into a folder, and create a symlink that will enable the `getty` service on `ttyGS0`.

 1. `sudo su` - Log in as the root user
-2. `fdisk -l` - This lists all drives on your computer and their corresponding 'drive letters'.
-Determine which device corresponds to the Pi's SD card - in my case it is `/dev/sdf`, with `/dev/sdf2` being the root partition
+2. `fdisk -l` - This lists all drives on your computer and their corresponding drive paths.
+Determine which device corresponds to the Pi's SD card - in my case it is `/dev/sdf`, with `/dev/sdf2` being the root partition.
+Some readers may also be assigned `/dev/mmcblk`_, with _ being a number.
 3. `mkdir root` - Create a folder named "root" in the current directory
-4. `mount /dev/sd`_`2 root` - **Replace the _ with your SD card's drive letter** - Mount the partition into that folder we just created
+4. `mount /dev/[yourdevice]2 root` - **Replace [yourdevice] with your SD card's drive path, such as `/dev/sdf2` or `/dev/mmcblk0p2`** - Mount the second partition into that folder we just created
 5. `cd root/etc/systemd/system` - Navigate to /etc/systemd/system on the SD card
 6. `mkdir getty.target.wants` - Create a folder named "getty.target.wants"
 7. `cd getty.target.wants` - Navigate into that folder